REDD+: Protecting tropical forests

 REDD+ policies will provide important economic incentives for forest conservation.
 EDF’s economic and policy analysis demonstrates that REDD+ will produce the following benefits:

-- Cuts pollution substantially right away, without waiting for new technologies.
+- Cuts pollution substantially right away, without relying on new technology developments.
 With the right economic incentives for forest protection, deforestation can be reduced drastically in the short term.

 - Provides more overall greenhouse gas reductions at a lower cost than policies without REDD+

 - Creates positive incentives for major developing countries to participate in global emissions reductions.
-The world's fourth largest overall emitter, Brazil, has already slowed its deforestation by 40% and has committed to an 80% reduction from the 1996–2005 average by 2020.
-Brazil national and state REDD [PDF]
+The world’s sixth largest overall emitter, Brazil, has already slowed its deforestation by 75% and has committed to an 80% reduction from the 1996–2005 average by 2020.4 See more in Brazil national and state REDD+ [PDF]

 - Ensures emissions reductions.
 REDD+ reductions at the national level are far more certain than one-off “offsets” to achieve global emissions cuts, because REDD+ is tied to a national commitment to absolute reduction in a country’s overall emissions.
 (As critics have pointed out, local forest project “offsets” can be erased by increased emissions elsewhere, including in neighboring forests.)